 It will be a mandatory requirement for initial applicants to provide a business plan as part of their application.
 It was previously not compulsory, though caseworkers often requested the business plan to help establish if the applicant’s business proposal was a genuine one.

 Following the theme in protecting abuse under this immigration category, applicants will be required to provide evidence of the source of funds if the funds have been held in the applicant’s account for less than 90 days before the application is made.

 The “genuineness test” has now been extended to applicants applying for extensions and indefinite leave to remain (settlement) applications.
 It is envisaged that applicants will need to be more creative with supplying additional evidence to demonstrate their business is “genuine” and that they are running a credible business in the UK.

 The above is aimed to source the genuine entrepreneurs who can demonstrate they have sound business acumen; extensive background experience; and a viable business proposition.
-For individuals wishing to obtain the Tier 1 (Entrepreneur) visa, the vibe seems to be “Britain is open for business”, but only if you can show a high degree of genuineness and entrepreneurialism.
+For individuals wishing to obtain either the Start-Up visas or the Tier 1 Innovator visa, the vibe seems to be “Britain is open for business”, but only if you can show a high degree of genuineness and entrepreneurialism.